johanmodin/poe-timeless-jewel-multitool/README.md

 3. Move the tesseract poe tesseract config file located in data/tesseract to the tesseract config folder (courtesy of klayveR)
 4. Install and start a [MongoDB server](https://www.mongodb.com/download-center/community)
 5. Check out the config.yml file for configuration.
 The bot will currently only work for the 2560x1440 and 1920x1080 resolutions.
+6. Make sure your Path of Exile key config is pretty standard, e.g. inventory on "i", nothing bound on "c", skill tree on "p".

 ### Usage